Frame-Payments/frame-react-native/README.md

 ## Troubleshooting

+### `NO_PROVIDER` rejection from any `present*` call

+Wrap your app root in `<FrameProvider>` from `framepayments-react-native`.
+The presenter mounts its modal host inside the provider, so calls to `Frame.presentCheckout` / `presentCart` / `presentOnboarding` without a mounted provider reject synchronously with this code.
+See [Quick start](#quick-start).

 ### "The package doesn't seem to be linked"

 - iOS: run `cd ios && pod install`, then rebuild.
 - Android: rebuild the app (`npm run android`).
 - Both: make sure you're running a debug / custom dev build (not Expo Go), since this SDK uses native modules.

-### Missing peer dependency error on `Frame.initialize`
+### `INIT_FAILED` from `Frame.initialize`

 The initializer prefetches Evervault, FingerprintPro, and Sift configuration.
-If any of the hard peer deps listed under [Installation](#installation) is missing from your `node_modules`, init throws `MISSING_PEER_DEPENDENCY` with the package name.
-Install it, rebuild the native projects, and retry.
+If any of the hard peer deps listed under [Installation](#installation) is missing — or if the native side rejects (typically a missing CocoaPods install or a stale Android build) — init throws `INIT_FAILED` with the underlying message.
+Install the missing dep, run `pod install` (iOS) or rebuild Android, then retry.
+If the error mentions `secretKey`/`publishableKey`, you passed an empty string for one of them.

 ### `App ID verification failed` from `presentApplePay`